SarthakChor/Booths_Multiplier_8bit/README.md

 ## File Structure

 - `Booths_Multiplier_8bit.v`: Verilog module implementing the 8-bit Booth's multiplier.
+- `Clk_divider.v`:Verilog module to slow down the Clock frequency of FPGA board.

 ## How It Works